kshatriyaArjunDeveloper/Amber-Ngo/README.md

  - Can create,revoke and get details of healthcard maker account
  - Can give credits so that healthcard maker can make more healthcards
  - Can create,revoke and get details of healthcard owner account
  - Can add hospitals info to the database

+### Screenshots and Videos

 ![]( https://media.giphy.com/media/MJ7vpKZHedXmSBbkQF/giphy.gif
 )